mk-fg/git-nerps/README.rst

 the file(s) there as well (or maybe with an extra "git gc" command), as those don't keep reflog history by default.

+Note that all combinations of branches and files should be processed by ``git filter-branch`` above, including any branches that are currently present on remotes only (i.e. pull/filter/push all these as well)!

 If it is really sensitive data though, I'd suggest exporting *new* git history (e.g. via "git fast-export"), making sure data is not there (simple grep should do it), and re-initializing both local and remote repos from that.

-This should ensure that you have no other data in the new ".git" dir but what's in that fast-export dump, without relying on git internals like reflog and gc behavior (which commands above do), which can and do change over time.
+This should ensure that there's no other data in the new ".git" dir but what's in that fast-export dump, without relying on git internals like reflog and gc behavior (which commands above do), which can and do change over time.

+It might also be necessary to find all cloned copies and purging those, so that ".git" there is clean and there's no chance that branch with secrets will be pushed back to remote from there.

 Encrypt/decrypt local file